ja2/ScreenShot/README.md

 *Download package*

-At present I don't have anywhere setup to host a downloadable binary, however I'll work to fix that soon.
+At present I don't have anywhere setup to host a downloadable built package, however I'll work to fix that soon.